Q. What are the benefits of being enrolled?

 A. You must include payment with your enrollment for your application to be considered.
 You can pay with a credit/debit card as part of the online enrollment, or you can select to pay by check when enrolling online and then mail a check to complete your online application.
 We will review your online enrollment application when we receive your check.
-We do offer multiple payment plans for tuition including a monthly payment plan.
+We do offer multiple payment plans for tuition; registration fee and your first payment is due upon enrolling.
 If we are unable to accommodate your family, no payment will be charged.

 Q. Would enrollment in Mother of Divine Grace School fulfill the homeschooling requirements in my state?